-The IEEE 1588 field update functions are controlled by the TX ID vector, when the TX frame flag is set.
+The IEEE 1588 field update functions are controlled by the one-step control vector, TX ID vector, applied as part of the Ethernet NAP transmit flags during each packet transmission, when the TX frame flag is set.
 The IEEE 1588 functions are selected when TX ID vector[15] = 1'b0.

-In the one-step functions are available only when the control register bit XIF\MODE.ONE\STEP\ENA is set.
+The one-step functions are available only when the control register bit XIF\MODE.ONE\STEP\ENA is set.
 Otherwise, the one-step controls of the TX ID vector have no effect.